Forms Rendering

 </dl>

-- add special CSS classes to each form input
+- adding CSS classes to individual types of form controls

-- set, whether error messages are shown above the form or close to each element
+- determining whether error messages are displayed directly next to controls or above the form

 Options

-The behavior of Renderer can also be controlled by setting options on individual form elements.
-This way you can set the tooltip that is displayed next to the input field:
+The behavior of the Renderer can also be controlled by setting options on individual form controls.
+This way, you can set a description that appears next to the input field:

 $form->addText('phone', 'Number:')